 Fruits and Vegetables

-- Popcorn: The unpopped kernels are notorious for breaking brackets, and the hulls love to get stuck under your gums, causing painful inflammation.
+- Popcorn: Unpopped kernels are notorious for breaking brackets, and hulls love to get stuck under your gums, causing painful inflammation.

-- Ice: Never, ever crunch on ice.
+- Ice: Never crunch on ice.
 It is the number one cause of broken orthodontic appliances.

 - Hard Pretzels and Nuts: These are just too dense for the delicate wires to handle.